kennethmhp/pi-nas-usb-dock-backup/README.md

 https://github.com/kennethmhp/pi-nas-usb-dock-backup/blob/master/pi_relay_dock_wiring.png

 ## General Guideline
 The script is designed for my personal use.
 Any personl data is removed for this github version such as the IFTTT Rest key.
-The following notes are vary by person and hardware.
+The following notes vary by person and hardware.
 * I operate the relay as is a low trigger ( 0 is power on)
 * My script placed under the pi's home directory
 * The line of firing to IFTTT Maker is commented